La Vuelta Femenina: La Vuelta Femenina

 In June 2022, it was announced that the Challenge by La Vuelta event would increase in length to 7 days, be renamed La Vuelta Femenina, and would be held in May rather than September.
 This would make it the third Major Tour for professional women following the Giro d'Italia Donne and the Tour de France Femmes.

 In February 2023, the route for the 2023 edition was announced by race director Fernando Escartín, who also confirmed that the race will be sponsored by supermarket Carrefour.
-Annemiek van Vleuten praised the route, calling it "a very complete Vuelta", and welcomed that the inclusion of the Lagos de Covadonga climb on the final stage, stating "to end in such a famous location is essential for the race".
+Annemiek van Vleuten praised the route, calling it "a very complete Vuelta".
 Organisers referred to the 2023 edition as the first edition of La Vuelta Femenina, with media noting that the race had grown from the previous Challenge by La Vuelta races.
 In April 2023, the European Broadcasting Union announced that a three year television deal had been agreed, with the race available on free to air channels across Europe.

 The race has identical classifications to the Vuelta a España, with the red jersey for the general classification, the green jersey for the points classification, the polka dot jersey for the mountains classification, and the white jersey for the young rider (under 23) classification.
 The jerseys are made by Santini.
 The first rider to the top of the largest climb on the race is awarded the Cima Estela Domínguez, honouring the Spanish rider who was killed while training in 2023.

-The 2023 edition was won by Dutch rider Annemiek van Vleuten by just nine seconds, making her the first woman to win all three of the major stage races in women's cycling (La Vuelta Femenina, Tour de France Femmes and Giro Donne).
+The 2023 edition was won by Dutch rider Annemiek van Vleuten by just nine seconds, making her the first woman to win all three of the major stage races in women's cycling (La Vuelta Femenina, Tour de France Femmes and Giro d'Italia Women).
 The 2024 edition was won by Dutch rider Demi Vollering, on a longer and more challenging course than previous editions.
-Organisers noted that the race may tackle the "legendary" Angliru climb (12.5 km in length, an average gradient of 10%) in future editions.
+In 2026, the race featured the "legendary" Angliru climb (12.5 km in length, an average gradient of 10%) for the first time.

-From 2026, the UCI will award more ranking points to Giro d'Italia Women, Tour de France Femmes and the Vuelta Femenina compared to other races in the UCI Women's World Tour – elevating the three races in status.
+From 2026, the UCI awarded more ranking points to Giro d'Italia Women, Tour de France Femmes and the Vuelta Femenina compared to other races in the UCI Women's World Tour – elevating the three races in status.